ibm-cloud-docs/vpc/block_storage_vpc_faq.md

 IOPS is enforced at the volume level.

-### What are IOPS profiles and how do they affect volume performance?
+### What are volume profiles and how do they affect volume performance?
 {: faq}
 {: #faq-block-storage-5}
 {: support}

-IOPS profiles define IOPS/GB performance for volumes of various capacities.
+volume profiles define IOPS/GB performance for volumes of various capacities.
 You can select from three predefined [IOPS tiers](/docs/vpc?topic=vpc-block-storage-profiles#tiers) that offer reliable IOPS performance for your workload requirements.
 You can also define [custom IOPS](/docs/vpc?topic=vpc-block-storage-profiles#custom) and specify a range of IOPS for a volume size that you choose.
 Custom IOPS is a good option when you have well-defined performance requirements that do not fall within a predefined IOPS tier.
-If you choose a custom IOPS profile, also define a minimum and maximum range for the volume size.
+If you choose a custom volume profile, also define a minimum and maximum range for the volume size.

 Maximum IOPS for data volumes varies based on volume size and the type of profile you select.